hilbigan/ngrm/README.md

 Time (total): 165 ms
 ```

-As can bee seen from the output similarity matrix, `ultrafastparrot.gif` and `shuffleparrot.gif` must be similar files.
+As can be seen from the output similarity matrix, `ultrafastparrot.gif` and `shuffleparrot.gif` must be similar files.

 ### Using clustering algorithm